Announcing YugaByte DB 1.0! 🍾 🎉

 The Road to 1.0

 Combining the best of NoSQL and SQL in a single database designed to run on a “shared-nothing architecture” (which is what the modern cloud is) may sound impossible to some.
 We decomposed this challenging problem into smaller “byte-sized” chunks, each of which took about 6 months to build.

 DocDB, YugaByte DB’s underlying distributed document store, is built on a few core design principles.

 Extending RocksDB and Integrating with Raft

-Our first design goal was high performance, which meant each node should be able to sustain a high read and write throughput with low latencies.
+Our first design goal for DocDB was high performance, which meant each node should be able to sustain a high read and write throughput with low latencies.
 Therefore, as a starting point, we picked RocksDB, a high-performance key-value store written entirely in C++ for its log-structured design and ability to handle high read/write rates.

 But RocksDB is a monolithic data store, and does not satisfy the design goal of being planet-scale.
 We needed to build a fault-tolerant and highly available version of RocksDB with strong consistency, an essential building block for transactions.
 We used Raft, a popular distributed consensus protocol, for implementing strongly consistent replication.

 An additional benefit is that the Raft protocol is designed to allow membership changes on the fly.
 This enables operational capabilities such as changing the machines your database is running on or migrating it to a new region or cloud.
 These capabilities are also key to running a database in cloud-native environments such as Kubernetes.

 Furthermore, given that the database concepts of transaction logging, recovery, point-in-time backups and multi-version concurrency control had to be implemented in our distributed-core, the equivalent capabilities in vanilla RocksDB were simply overheads, and we trimmed those away to allow for a high performance design.